construction site 24/7 protection los angeles valley alarm solar powered surveillance unit gardena

 Most contractors start with cameras or guards after the first theft incident.
 They install cameras hoping visible equipment deters thieves.
 They hire weekend guard patrols hoping physical presence prevents intrusions.
 Then they experience their second or third overnight theft despite these measures.

-After repeat losses total $40,000-80,000, contractors realize they need continuous monitoring that combines the visibility of cameras with the response capability of guards — but covers the entire site simultaneously instead of creating coverage gaps.
+After repeat losses total $40,000 to $80,000, contractors realize they need continuous monitoring that combines the visibility of cameras with the response capability of guards, but covers the entire site simultaneously instead of creating coverage gaps.

 24/7 Protection as Insurance Against Downtime